zerotier/docs/docs/terraform/multicloud-quickstart.md

 ## Join laptop to Network

 The ZeroTier Network can be found in the Terraform output.
-Find it by nagivating to the "Outputs" tab of the latest run.
+Find it by navigating to the "Outputs" tab of the latest run.
 <p align="center"><img src="https://i.imgur.com/MLkTwe6.png" alt="examine outputs" width="75%"/></p>

 <p align="center">